 Secretary of Homeland Security Kirstjen M. Nielsen released a statement regarding the release of FEMA’s 2017 Hurricane Season After-Action Report.

-The Department of Homeland Security Science and Technology Directorate (S&T) is working with Azimuth1, LLC to develop QuickRoute, a routing system for emergency vehicles that accounts for all of these challenges: inclement weather, road conditions, vehicle characteristics and department-level protocols for handling vehicle usage.
-The technology will ensure emergency vehicles have priority traffic in all areas of travel while responding to a call.
+DHS S&T is working with Azimuth1, LLC to develop QuickRoute, a routing system for emergency vehicles that accounts for all of these challenges: inclement weather, road conditions, vehicle characteristics and department-level protocols for handling vehicle usage.